fx-giant/giant-documentations/visual/visual-styling-descriptions_colour.md

 ## Example colour:

 Choosing colours heavily depend on what chart is being used.
-Giant already has some built-in colour schemes that it provides when choosing the colours of a chart.
+GIANT already has some built-in colour schemes that it provides when choosing the colours of a chart.

 ![colour](images/giant-101-description_colour/colour.PNG)